wb14123/blog/jekyll/_posts/2016-05-14-How-to-Put-RNN-Layer-Into-Nueral-Network-Model.markdown

 ### Loop Operations

 Since we want to use tensor operations as many as we could, we don't want to split the tensor based on the time_step dimension and use our own loop.
-Some deep learning frameworks have there own loop operations.
+Some deep learning frameworks have their own loop operations.
 These operations should be optimized to be more efficient.

-Theana and TensorFlow both use symbol computation.
+Theano and TensorFlow both use symbolic computation.
 They both have the loop operation, too.
 It's [scan](http://deeplearning.net/software/theano/library/scan.html) in Theano and [while_loop](https://www.tensorflow.org/versions/r0.8/api_docs/python/control_flow_ops.html#while_loop) in TensorFlow.

 ### Variable Time Step

 Some input sequences of RNN have different length.
 One way to solve this is use the max length as time step, and padding other samples with some special value like zero.
 But this can be expensive.
-Another way is split the sequences into many tensors with the same time step, and let RNN keep its inner state while training on a same sequence.
-The implement can be tricky, you can see the [implement of Keras](http://keras.io/layers/recurrent/).
+Another way is to split the sequences into many tensors with the same time step, and let RNN keep its inner state while training on the same sequence.
+The implementation can be tricky, you can see the [implementation of Keras](http://keras.io/layers/recurrent/).